UKHomeOffice/application-container-platform/docs/developer-docs/dev-setup.md

 ### Install Drone

-Our Drone server instance is currently compatible with version 1.2.2, which is available [here][drone_1.2].
-See the [Drone website][drone_docs] for instructions on how to download and install Drone CLI; ensure you modify the command to install the correct version.
+Our Drone server instance is currently compatible with version 1.2.4, which is available [here][drone_1.2].
+See the [Drone website][drone_docs] for instructions on how to download and install Drone CLI.
+Ensure the command you run installs the correct version.

 Verify the installation was successful: